-Emory United Methodist Church’s building will be reopening for 10:00 AM worship services on Sunday, June 21st.
+Emory United Methodist Church’s building is currently open for 10:00 AM worship services on Sundays.

 A Message from Pastor Erin 6/13/2020

 What a joy to announce that we can soon gather together for worship again!